wwYinYin/Celloc/README.md

 ```
 pip install -r requirements.txt
 ```
+## Datasets
+All datasets used in our paper can be found in:

 ## Tutorial
 Celloc can (1) fill ST spots with suitable number of cells from scRNA-seq to enhance the quality of ST data in terms of resolution and gene expression quantity (regular mapping); (2) assign the spatial location for every cell in scRNA-seq data to completely investigate the spatial pattern across the full scRNA-seq dataset (greedy mapping).
 ### Input files